National Public Data Breach: How to Protect Yourself

 How to Take Immediate Action in Case of a Data Breach

-If you believe your data may have been exposed in the National Public Data (NPD) data breach, take the following action right away:
+If you believe you may have been affected by the National Public Data data breach, it's important to take immediate action to protect yourself.
+Here are some steps you can take:

 Minimize the Damage During Data Breaches With PurePrivacy